 “The Province of Ontario permits e-bikes to be operated like bicycles and, while riders don’t need a licence or insurance, they must wear helmets and these so-called bikes must be equipped with pedals.
 Since electric bikes are classified as bicycles, they don’t have the same braking and lighting as licensed motorcycles and scooters.”

 According to the MTO, you are permitted to ride your electric bike on most residential roads and highways where traditional bikes are permitted.
-They are permitted to be used on designated bike lanes, and you should follow the same set as rules as a regular cyclists.
+They are permitted to be used on designated bike lanes, and you should follow the same set of rules as a regular cyclists.
 This includes installing lights on your bike, signalling, and obeying all signage.

 You Can Not Ride E-Bikes On :